xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 ### `<DateInput>`

 The implementation of the `<DateInput>` component is very similar to `<TextInput>`.
-In this example we use the native [`<input type="date">`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date), as we want to focus on using the configuration API and not on how to use a date picker.
-The ideas in the implementation can be reused for other 3rd party date pickers.
+In this example we use the native [`<input type="date">`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date), as we want to focus on using the `/configure` endpoint rather than focusing on how to use a date picker.
+The ideas in the implementation can be reused for other 3rd-party date pickers.

 As with `<TextInput>` we want to: